teler-sh/teler/README.md

 ## Configuration

-`teler` requires a minimum of configuration to process and/ log analysis, and execute threats and/ alerts.
+`teler` requires a minimum of configuration to process and/or log analysis, and execute threats and/or alerts.
 See [teler.example.yaml](https://github.com/kitabisa/teler/blob/development/teler.example.yaml) for an example.

-### Log Format
+### Log Formats

 Because we use `gonx` package to parse the log, you can write any log format.
 As an example: